 Promotion extensions can be applied at the account, campaign, or ad group level.

 It’s no secret that having an incredible sale or promotion can help increase your ad’s CTR.
 What is a surprise though, is how much these new promotion extensions can increase your ad’s CTR.

-But CTR isn’t the only gain for accounts that adopt this new AdWords promotion extension.
-Like all ad extensions, AdWords promotion extensions can also improve their ad’s relevancy and quality score.
+But CTR isn’t the only gain for accounts that adopt this new Google Ads promotion extension.
+Just as Google Ads price extensions can improve performance, Google Ads promotion extensions can also improve ad relevancy and quality score.